SeamlessDistribution/SeamlessDistribution.github.io/faq/index.md

   <div class="faq">
     <div class="faq_question"><li>I want to integrate my webshop with SEQR - do I have to implement all methods on my own?</li></div>
     <div class="faq_answer_container">
       <div class="faq_answer">You can implement all methods on your own the way you like.
-You can also use our <a href="https://github.com/SeamlessDistribution/seqr-webshop-plugin">plugin</a> which will simplify generating QR code and calling getPaymentStatus.</div>
+You can also use our <a href="http://developer.seqr.com/plugins/">eCommerce platforms plugins</a> or our <a href="https://github.com/SeamlessDistribution/seqr-webshop-plugin">webshop plugin</a> which will simplify generating QR code and calling getPaymentStatus.</div>
     </div>
   </div>
 </div>